 If your disease gets caused by on-the-job exposure to hazardous circumstances or chemicals, you may be eligible for compensation and medical benefits.
 Even if your symptoms or handicap do not appear until after you retire, you may be eligible for compensation for an occupational condition.

-An employee and their dependent must give written notice to both their employer and the United States Department of Labor within 30 days of the date of injury or death or within 30 days of the employee or dependent becoming aware (via reasonable diligence or medical advice) that the injury/death is related to the claimant’s employment.
-This notice period can be extended for one year in the case of occupational diseases.
+Employees and their dependents must give written notice to both their employer and the U.S. Department of Labor within 30 days of the injury or death or within 30 days of the employee or dependent finding out (through reasonable diligence or medical advice) that the injury or death is related to the claimant’s job.
+If a worker gets sick at work, this notice period can be extended by one year.

 Workers who are injured will need medical treatment, and their employer’s workers’ compensation insurance got built with their health in mind.
 There are numerous advantages to Workers’ Compensation laws, such as :